Lowther Castle: St George and Gladys, 4th Earl and Countess of Lonsdale

-In 1878 he married Lady Gladys Herbert, a very famous socialite.
-She has been described as “one of the professional beauties, a select group of a half-dozen society ladies who like the super models of today were constantly talked about and whose portraits were on sale to the public.
-Everything about her seemed impressive.
-She was six feet tall and her dark eyes and brilliant colouring made any women near her look pale."

 The marriage was not considered to be a success, as St George was constantly away travelling and Gladys was caught up in a social set which did not meet with his approval.
 Gladys often entertained at Lowther Castle and one of her visitors was Lillie Langtry, who was said to be the mistress of King Edward VII.
-In her autobiography Langtry describes her stay at Lowther Castle as follows.
+In her autobiography Langtry describes her stay at Lowther Castle as follows:

-“Lady Gladys Herbert and Later Countess of Lonsdale was superbly beautiful, with brilliant colouring and the features and carriage of an ideal Roman Empress.
+Lady Gladys Herbert and Later Countess of Lonsdale was superbly beautiful, with brilliant colouring and the features and carriage of an ideal Roman Empress.
 We were great friends and at one time almost inseparable.
 I spent part of one summer with her at Lowther Castle soon after her first marriage and she met me at Carlisle Station with her pony car to drive me to the Castle.
-As we wisked through the Park and the impressive walls of Lowther loomed before us she intimated that the one thing she was most anxious for me to see was the emu strutting about the grass."
+As we wisked through the Park and the impressive walls of Lowther loomed before us she intimated that the one thing she was most anxious for me to see was the emu strutting about the grass.

 In 1882, at the age of twenty-six, St George died after a short illness which was followed by pneumonia.
 His younger brother Hugh Cecil Lowther inherited the castle.

 In the 19th century, an East India Company ship HCS Lowther Castle, was named after the estate.